raamcosta/compose-destinations/README.md

 DestinationsNavHost(navGraph = NavGraphs.root)
 ```
 > [!NOTE]
-> `NavGraphs` is a generated file that describes your navigation graphs and their destinations.
-By default all destinations will belong to "root" (@RootNavGraph), but you can create your own nav graphs annotations to have certain screens in other navigation graphs.
+> `NavGraphs` is a generated file that contains all navigation graphs.
+> `root` here corresponds to the `<RootGraph>` we used in the above examples.
+> You're also able to [create your own navigation graph annotations](https://composedestinations.rafaelcosta.xyz/v2/defining-navgraphs) to use instead of `<RootGraph>`.

 This call adds all annotated Composable functions as destinations of the Navigation Host.